 - Deeper Dive (3-4 hour) workshop sessions

-- Field experiences to explore innovative food and garden programs in Colorado
+- Field experiences to explore innovative food and garden programs in Denver Area

 - Engaging general sessions, including seasoned experts as well as inspirational school garden leaders taking the stage for the first time

 - An Emerging Leaders Program to support young professionals in the field